 Experiencing a fall can be painful for anyone, but for older adults, falling can have devastating results.
 One of the common effects of a senior fall is a fractured hip, which can lead to even more health problems.
 Alarmingly, one-fourth of seniors who fracture a hip die in a period of just six months from the time of the injury – a sobering, yet preventable fact.
 This shows how important it is to take senior fall prevention measures to keep loved ones safe at home.

 The good news is that making a few easy alterations to the home can create a safer environment and lower the risk for a fall.
-Take steps today to implement these simple home modification recommendations from San Diego Home Caregivers, provider of La Jolla elder care and services in nearby areas, to help keep your loved ones safe from falling.
+Take steps today to implement these simple home modification recommendations from San Diego Home Caregivers, a provider of in-home care in La Jolla and nearby areas, to help keep your loved ones safe from falling.

 - Change all light bulbs on a regular basis, both in the home and outside, to ensure there is always plenty of lighting